Table of Contents

 And attempt to log into the machine using the following command:

-$ ssh username@myldapserver
+$ ssh tux@myldapserver

 3. ldap-utils and slapd